Need some

 There is a PCN representative from each practice which includes

 Local practices are working together to offer patients better access to practice appointments, known as the ‘Improved Access’ Service.
-You can find out “how to book an improved access appointment” under the section “Appointments outside usual surgery hours” on the page Opening Hours.
+You can find out how to book an improved access appointment in the section “Appointments outside usual surgery hours” under